The University of Iowa has athletic teams in more than 20 sports. The teams share the same name – Iowa Hawkeyes – and the common logo.

 Meaning and history

-The visual identity of Iowa Hawkeyes is composed of one emblem, used by more than twenty different teams, so its main characteristics are universality and recognizability.
-Though the badge we all see today has almost nothing in common with the Hawkeyes original logo version, it accents the evolution not only in design but in the overall approach.
+In terms of visual identity, the concept of Iowa Hawkeyes is composed of one emblem, used by all 22 men’s and women’s teams, so its main characteristics are universality and recognizability.
+Though the badge we all see today has almost nothing in common with the Hawkeyes’ original logo version, it accents the evolution not only in design but in the overall approach.

 1953 – 1962

-The initial logo version of Iowa Hawkeyes was composed of a friendly and funny image of a running hawk wearing the helmet.
+The initial logo version of Iowa Hawkeyes was composed of a friendly and funny image of a running hawk wearing a helmet.
 The stylized burg was placed on a background with an enlarged rugby ball on it and had an arched banner with the wordmark above its head.
-The yellow and blue color palette if the original emblem evolved into a yellow and black and styled with the team by today.
+The yellow and blue color palette of the original emblem evolved into yellow and black and was styled with the team by today.

 1962 – 1971